The 7 Best Cities to Live in 2026

 Best city for retirees and downsizers: Sarasota, FL

 With its year-round warm weather and relaxed coastal lifestyle, Sarasota is a top choice for retirees and downsizers.
 The housing market offers a range of lower-maintenance options, from beachfront condos to age-restricted communities designed for simpler living.
-As of late 2025, median prices sit around $457,495 for single-family homes and about $329,500 for condos and townhomes, giving retirees flexibility depending on the lifestyle they want.
+As of late 2025, median prices for homes sit around $530,000.

 Lifestyle plays a big role, too.
 Gulf Coast beaches, year-round outdoor activities, and a vibrant arts and cultural scene support an active, social retirement.
 Add in Florida’s lack of state income tax and retiree-friendly tax policies, and it’s easy to see why Sarasota continues to attract retirees and downsizers in 2026.